Todd Blackledge: Broadcasting career

 Blackledge went on to host radio sports talk shows in Cleveland (WKNR) and Canton, Ohio (WHBC).
 He also did analyst work for the Big East Network, Indianapolis Colts preseason games, and ESPN.

-From 1994–1998, he worked as a college football analyst for ABC Sports.
+From 1994 to 1998, he worked as a college football analyst for ABC Sports.
 In 1999, Blackledge joined CBS Sports as the lead analyst for the network's college football coverage.
 On September 10, 2000, he called the Oakland Raiders and Indianapolis Colts game with Greg Gumbel as he filled in for Phil Simms who underwent an emergency appendectomy.
 In 2006, he began serving on the first team alongside Mike Patrick for ESPN College Football Saturday Primetime on ESPN.
 As part of his duties he is featured on "Todd's Taste of the Town", a segment where he visits a local restaurant and samples its fare.
 Blackledge has facetiously stated this is the most difficult part of his broadcasting experience.

-Blackedge was teamed with Brad Nessler and sideline reporter Erin Andrews for the 2009 season, while Patrick was teamed with Craig James and sideline reporter Heather Cox.
+Blackledge was teamed with Brad Nessler and sideline reporter Erin Andrews for the 2009 season, while Patrick was teamed with Craig James and sideline reporter Heather Cox.

-In the early 2020s, Blackledge was paired with Sean McDonough, who returned to calling games at the college level after spending two seasons with Monday Night Football, and Holly Rowe, whom he has teamed with over the previous three years.
+In the late 2010s, Blackledge was paired with Sean McDonough, who returned to calling games at the college level after spending two seasons with Monday Night Football, and Holly Rowe, whom he had teamed with over the previous three years.
+Todd McShay joined their crew for the 2020 and 2021 seasons, with Molly McGrath joining for the latter season, and eventually replacing McShay for the 2022 season.

 For the 2023 season, NBC Sports signed Blackledge as the color analyst on the new Big Ten Saturday Night package, partnering with Noah Eagle.
+The duo was also the #2 broadcast team for NBC's NFL broadcasts, calling the Week 16 Bengals-Steelers game and the Browns-Texans Wild Card game on NBC in 2023, and the Week 1 Packers-Eagles game in São Paulo, Brazil on Peacock in 2024.